dwwhalen/visual-testing-sandbox/BLOG.md

 When the test runs, Playwright will look for a baseline image that matches the name of the project for which the test is running.
 Since I don't yet have baseline images for the projects I just added, Playwright will generate them for me.
 I can then review them and rerun the test to be sure all is green.

-With that done I have 1 simple test that runs in 5 browser/viewport combinations, and verifies the screens match the baseline files:
+With that done I have 1 simple test that runs in 5 browser/viewport combinations, and verifies the screens match the baseline files.
+Note the name of the baseline files includes the page name (`landing`), the browser name, and OS (`-darwin`), so you can easily see which baseline images are being used for each test.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/fibrkunselocxbz9tsbk.png)